Yuri Tulin: Biography

-Yuri Nilovich Tulin was born August 14, 1921, in village of Maksatikha, Tver Oblast, Soviet Russia.
+Yuri Nilovich Tulin was born on 14 August 1921 in the village of Maksatikha, Tver Oblast, Soviet Russia.

-In 1922 Tulin family moved to Petrograd.
+In 1922, Tulin family moved to Petrograd.
 In the years 1930–1936 Yuri Tulin visited private Art studio of Alfred Eberling and Pavel Mikhailov, then Art studio at the Leningrad Palace of Young Pioneers.
 In 1937–1941 he studied at the Secondary Art School at the All-Russian Academy of Fine Arts, pupil of Piotr Kazakov and Alexander Zaitsev.

 In 1941, Yuri Tulin entered the painting department of the Leningrad Institute of Painting, Sculpture and Architecture.
 After beginning of Great Patriotic War Yuri Tulin remained in Leningrad, he worked at the plant.

 In 1944, after the liberation of Leningrad from the enemy's blockade and the return from evacuation institute Yuri Tulin resume classes at the faculty of painting.
 He studied of Mikhail Bernshtein, Genrikh Pavlovsky, Alexander Zaytsev.

-In 1950 Yuri Tulin graduated from Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin in Boris Ioganson personal Art Studio.
+In 1950, Yuri Tulin graduated from Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin in Boris Ioganson personal Art Studio.
 His graduation work was a historical painting named "Sergei Kirov in Khibin Mountains", dedicated to industrial development of the Kola Peninsula.